Flight-Free-UK/flight_free_uk_website/source/posts_travel/adventure-begins-at-home.html.markdown

 When deciding to spend a whole month cycling only in Yorkshire, my biggest concern had been that even God’s own county might not be sufficiently varied to keep me interested.
 Yet if you can persuade yourself to travel slowly and with curiosity, more and more is revealed to you.
 I found myself wishing that I had two months, or three, or six to spend on this journey through what I had anticipated would be familiar scenes.

-> "I found myself wishing that I had two months, or three, or six to spend on this journey."
+> I found myself wishing that I had two months, or three, or six to spend on this journey.

 I had never visited the hilly coast around Staithes and Robin Hood’s Bay, nor the red roofed villages in the peaceful, rolling Wolds.
 Pedal 20 or 30 miles and everything changes in Yorkshire.
 Contrast the balancing boulders of millstone grit at Brimham Rocks in Nidderdale with the dramatic panorama of the Hole of Horcum, which folklore has it was formed by the irate Wade the Giant.
 Or compare the photogenic (read: hilly) Dales with the Industrial Revolution’s dark satanic mills of South and West Yorkshire.